GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 a shift in methodology moving from expert systems based on patterns and heavy human curating towards stochastic and generative models such as Generative Adversarial Networks (GANs) that use big data to produce convincingly human-like results in various domains, and Large Language Models (LLMs) that can generate text, source code, and images from simple instructions (“prompts”).

+# Topics and Themes

+Our workshop is open to diverse interpretations of interactive generative AI, characterized by the AI systems’ abilities to make new things, learn new things and foster serendipity and emergence.
+We are interested in several dimensions of generative AI, including mixed initiative, human–computer collaboration, or human–computer competition, with the main focus on interaction between humans and generative AI agents.
+We welcome researchers from various disciplines, inviting researchers from different creative domains including, but not limited to art, images, music, text, style transfer, text-to-image, programming, architecture, design, fashion and movement.
+Because of the far-reaching implications of Generative AI, we propose the following list of non-exhaustive, thematic questions to guide our discussions at the workshop:

+- What is generative AI and how can we leverage diverse definitions of it?
+Does generative AI go beyond intelligent interaction?
+What distinguishes generative AI?
+- How do you design in this characteristically uncertain space?
+What design patterns do we need to think about?
+How does uncertainty play into this and how to we help people set expectations to designing with AI?
+- Do generative AI algorithms contribute needed serendipity to the design process—or simply randomness—or worse, chaos?
+- Is presenting AI as a desirable and “objective” method appropriate for generative AI?

+We encourage people to write and answer their own questions as well.
+We hope that the workshop leads to new ways-of-thinking.

+These themes can be addressed within the following topics:

+- The emerging capabilities of generative AI.
+- Generative AI existence in different domains including (but not limited to) images, music, text, design, and motion.
+- The role of generative AI in assisting, replacing, and regimenting human work.
+- Human-AI collaboration and co-creative systems.
+- Ethical issues including misuses and abuses, provenance, copyright, bias, and diversity.
+- The uncanny valley in Human-AI interactions.
+- Speculative futures of generative AI and its implications for human-AI utopias and dystopias.

+As above, we encourage people to add new topics and domains.

 Note: [The Generative AI and HCI 2022](https://generativeaiandhci.github.io/2022) program has now been archived.